4dn-dcic/4dn-cloud-infra/README.md

 ## Preparing for Deployment

-In order to orchestrate, you must first write a config.json file - use the below structure as a template.
+In order to orchestrate, you must first write a config.json file at repo top level - use the below structure as a template.
 Note that you DO NOT and SHOULD NOT put AWS Keys in this file!

     {
         "deploying_iam_user": <your IAM user>,